-12 Figure 1 show forecast verification statistics (RMSE and Bias) for the different experiments when compared against the 13 assimilated MOPITT CO retrievals on the left and the independent IASI CO retrievals on the right.
-For the MOPITT comparison, the MOPITT CO forward operator has been applied to the WRF-Chem results so the comparison is made in 14 MOPITT CO retrieval space.
-Similarly, for the IASI comparison the IASI CO forward operator has been applied so the 15 16 comparison is made in IASI CO retrieval space.
+Figure 1 shows forecast verification statistics (RMSE and bias) for the different experiments when compared against the assimilated MOPITT CO retrievals on the left and the independent IASI CO retrievals on the right.
+For the MO-PITT comparison, the MOPITT CO forward operator has been applied to the WRF-Chem results so the comparison is made in MOPITT CO retrieval space.
+Similarly, for the IASI comparison, the IASI CO forward operator has been applied so the comparison is made in IASI CO retrieval space.
 The left panel can be compared with Fig. 8 from Mizzi et al. (2016).
-17 Qualitatively, that comparison shows that the two figures are similar.
-The MET experiment yields the highest RMSE and bias 18 while the CPSR and QOR experiments yield lower RMSE and bias.
+Qualitatively, that comparison shows that the two figures are similar.
+The MET experiment yields the highest RMSE and bias, while the CPSR and QOR experiments yield lower RMSE and bias.
 Similar results are seen in the IASI CO comparison.
-It is interesting that for both comparisons: (i) The VMRR experiment shows a slight degradation when compared to the MET 19 experiment, and (ii) the VMRR and L10VMRR experiments are similar to the MET experiment.
-We suspect that result (i) is 20 a consequence of the non-linearity of the base-ten log function and the non-Gaussianity of the VMRR distributions, and 21 22 result (ii) is a consequence of the magnitude of the observation errors used in the VMRR and L10VMRR experiments 23 (discarding the observation error cross-covariance produced observation error variances that are large compared to those produced by the CPSR diagonalization transform) and the length of the study period.
+It is interesting that for both comparisons (i) the VMRR experiment shows a slight degradation when compared to the MET experiment, and (ii) the VMRR and L10VMRR experiments are similar to the MET experiment.
+We suspect that result (i) is a consequence of the nonlinearity of the base-10 log function and the non-Gaussianity of the VMRR distributions, and result (ii) is a consequence of the magnitude of the observation errors used in the VMRR and L10VMRR experiments (discarding the observation error cross-covariance produced observation error variances that are large compared to those produced by the CPSR diagonalization transform) and the length of the study period.
 We believe the CPSR observation errors are smaller due to the compression step of the CPSR transform.
 They cannot be smaller due to the diagonalization step because that is a variance maximizing rotation.
 So, if the compression had no filtering effect on the errors, the variance resulting from the diagonalization step would no smaller than that from the compression step.
 One consequence of relatively large observation errors is that it takes more cycles for the assimilation to show an impact.
 We have run similar experiments with a longer study period and found assimilation impacts.
 We do not view that as a deficiency in the experimental design.
 We are interested in the assimilation of CPSRs.
 If they show an impact during a shorter study period but more conventional methods that do not account for redundant information or error correlations fail to show an impact, then that failure identifies deficiencies in the conventional methods.